 There are instances of strobe lighting, which normally I find nauseating, but in Curious Incident, it represents Christopher’s confusion, or occasionally when he is in peril.
 The highlight of the lighting design for me is the creation of a London Underground tube train by the use of lights and sound.
 The sound design is also faultless.
 Whenever Christopher has a breakdown, loud, Daft Punk-esque electronic dance music is played, to which the actors movements are choreographed.
 This trance music unsettles the audience, transporting us into Christopher’s shoes and reflects how confusing his episodes must be.
 The sound effects of the London Underground and King Cross station are perfect at creating the bustling environment into which Christopher finds himself catapulted.

 Simon Stephens‘ adaptation of the story onto the stage is excellent.
 The humour, which is used in the book to offset the serious aspects of the plot, is kept in the script.
 Curious Incident is surprisingly humorous, for example when Christopher is carrying out his door to door investigations, looking for information on who killed Wellington.
-The best aspect that Stevens maintained from the book is that Christopher tells the story through the book he is writing.
-Being told from his perspective, this retains the innocence of Mark Haddon’s book and stops the play being about Asperger’s.
-Instead the play is about Christopher Boone, who just happens to suffer from similar effects.
+The best aspect that Stephens maintained from the book is that Christopher tells the story through the book he is writing.
+Being told from his perspective, this retains the innocence of Mark Haddon’s book and stops the play being entirely about autism.
+Instead the play is about Christopher Boone, who just happens to be different from those around him.
 The struggling father-son relationship is also adapted beautifully onto the stage, giving the play a touching, emotional aspect.

 The story is sometimes told through expressionist dance, particularly seen when Christopher has a breakdown or in his dream sequences.
 The ensemble cast create most of the scenery needed through expressionism, creating everything from doors to a space rocket, when Christopher dreams of being an astronaut.
 This is choreographed perfectly and is a joy to watch!
 In addition to the ensemble are fantastic props, from a real working train set (complete with Big Ben and London Eye) to real animals (Christopher’s pet rat, Toby).